MichaelCurrin/dev-cheatsheets/cheatsheets/markdown.md

 [link text](foo/bar.txt) - Path to file.
 ```

-You can ascend using the double dots.
+You can ascend in the directory, using the double dots.

 ```markdown
 [link text](../fizz/buzz.txt)